jkypke2016/denovo_Transcriptome_Assembly/README.md

 Raw reads are assembled with and without using available trimming options.
 Quality checks are performed after successful assembly.

+All scripts are made for the type of data I am working with.
+My primary material is RNA-seq data, PolyA paired-end reads from Illumina.
+All samples (read files) are named systematically, so that scripts can be written that are able to process a lot of files simultaneously/ successively.
+Each sample starts with it's name which is a unique identifier, which will be called **TAG** in the scripts, then another identifier, **R1 or R2**, which are forward and reverse strands respectively.
+Other endings denote the file type , e.g. `.fastq `.
 ## *De-novo* assembly using Trinity

 ## *De-novo* assembly using SOAPdenovo-trans